(also known simply as "Panel Review")

 What is it like to be an ANA Panel Reviewer?

 Panel review is hard work and challenging but an incredibly rewarding process.
 ANA uses the recommendations produced from the panel review process to help determine which grant applications receive funding.
 Because of this reliance, important decisions rest in the hands of each panel reviewer.
+Chairpersons and Reviewers will utilize the Application Review Module (ARM).
+ARM is a web‐based system to review grant applications and ensures the seamless organization, evaluation, and management of the grant application lifecycle.
 As an ANA panel reviewer or chairperson, you may be assigned seven to ten grant applications per review session.
 In addition to working independently to read, analyze and score each assigned grant application, you will participate in team discussions requiring critical thinking and writing skills while working with a panel consisting of three reviewers and a chairperson.

 Serving on a review panel can be professionally rewarding but also an intensive time commitment.
 Successful reviewers in the past have taken time off from work or arranged their schedules accordingly to prioritize panel review requirements.
 This is also done in consideration of the time commitment of fellow panelists.
 ANA does its best to ensure each panel is within a single time zone but that’s not always possible.